Esri/storymap-tour/README.md

 Yes, web map designed for the previous version should continue to work without any modification.
 Customization and enhancement of the application will require code changes, most of them should be easy to translate into the new application.

 ### Can I deploy Map Tour on Portal for ArcGIS?
-Yes, Map Tour 2.1.1 is included in Portal for ArcGIS 10.2.1.
+Yes, Map Tour is included in Portal for ArcGIS 10.2.1.
 Note that for technical reason, the Feature Service creation isn't yet available from the interactive builder.
 If you want to use a Feature Service, please consult [this section](#using-an-existing-feature-service-map-service-or-shapefile).

-If you use an older version of Portal, you can [download](https://github.com/Esri/map-tour-storytelling-template-js/raw/master/Storytelling-MapTour-2.1.1.zip) and deploy the template in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapTour`.
+If you use an older version of Portal, you can [download](https://github.com/Esri/map-tour-storytelling-template-js/raw/master/Storytelling-MapTour-2.2.zip) and deploy the template in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapTour`.
 This folder may already contain a non-functional version of the template.
 If this is the case, remove the folder's content before copying the new files.
 Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
 If you choose to deploy the template in any other folder, some configuration will be required (see index.html configuration).
 Also note that the web application gallery preview feature won't be functional and give a 404 error.

 ### Can the template be used offline?
 Yes, by using Portal for ArcGIS.
 When deployed on a Portal for ArcGIS instance, the Map Tour doesn't require any external service to function.
 But by default the template will still include the header social buttons and template publishers are able to import pictures from the some online pictures hosting services.
 These options can be disabled individually through the configuration file app/maptour-config.js.

-### Why pictures hosted on Feature Service are not displayed?

-This can happen when you are referencing pictures stored as Feature Service attachments (or specific data source) in a CSV without using a web mapping application (i.e: you are drag and dropping the CSV into ArcGIS.com web map viewer and configuring the downloadable with the web map id).

-You have two options:

- * Drop the csv layer from your webmap and use the interactive builder to import it (publish a blank webmap and create a hosted Map Tour).
-The interactive builder will check the CSV for you
- * Edit your data to end your picture's URL with `#isImage` (not needed for the thumbnail)

-### Supported pictures formats and videos

-Supported picture format are: **.jpg, .jpeg, .png, .gif and .bmp**.
-If your media doesn’t end with that extension, the Map Tour will consider it to be a video, except when using a feature service (see below).
+### How to use videos?
+The videos workflow has been simplified with version 2.2.
+If your Tour has been created with version 2.1 (before December 11, 2013), please see the dedicated section below.

+When you are using the interactive builder to initialize your Tour from medias already hosted (all initialization options except ArcGIS Online), the data layer include an attribute that specify if the main media is an image or a video.
+The builder automatically populates that field.
+If you are editing data outside of the builder you have to take care of editing that attribute (use the string `true` or `false`).
+If you choose to host your data in ArcGIS Online, the builder doesn't support adding video but [this is possible](#can-i-integrate).
+If you are initializing the Tour from a CSV, make sure to edit the `is_video` field that is present in the CSV.

+Another option instead of using a dedicated attribute to specify if the media is a picture or a video is to add a specific qualifier in the URL.
+When the `is_video` attribute isn't present or is set to false, all media are considered images except if the url contains isVideo (this can be achived using &isVideo, #isVideo or a folder name).

 The Map Tour template doesn't include a video player, so you have to use the external video player provided by your favorite video hosting service (find the option to embed the video and copy the URL present in the given code).
 If you want to host the video yourself, you can create an HTML page that contains a video player like [Video.js](http://www.videojs.com/).

+####Using videos in Tour created with version 2.1

+Map Tour created with version 2.1 continue to have the initial behavior even when using next version of the interactive builder.
+Supported picture format is: **.jpg, .jpeg, .png, .gif and .bmp**.
+If your media doesn’t end with one of these extension, the Map Tour will consider the media to be a video, except when using a feature service (see below).
+You can force media that doesn't end with one of the supported extension to be treated as images using the URL qualifier `#isImage`.

 ### Can I integrate video when using Feature Service with attachments